HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

 )
 }}

-All sites should be using forward secrecy ciphers and it is pleasing to see 98.14% of desktop sites and 98.03% of mobile sites using ciphers with forward secrecy.
-In the past, newer versions of TLS added support for newer ciphers but rarely removed older versions.
-This is one of the reasons TLSv1.3 is more secure as it does a large clear down of older ciphers currently supporting only five secure ciphers all of which support forward secrecy.
-This prevents downgrade attacks where a less secure cipher is forced to be used.
+All sites should be using forward secrecy ciphers and it is good to see 98.14% of desktop sites and 98.03% of mobile sites using ciphers with forward secrecy.

-After this the main choice is between the level of encryption - higher key sizes will take longer to break, but at the cost of more compute intensive to encrypt and decrypt the connection–particularly for initial connection.
+Assuming forward secrecy is a given, the main choice in selecting a cipher is between the level of encryption - higher key sizes will take longer to break, but at the cost of more compute intensive to encrypt and decrypt the connection, particularly for initial connection.
 For the [block cipher mode](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation) GCM should be used and [CBC is considered weak due to padding attacks](https://blog.qualys.com/product-tech/2019/04/22/zombie-poodle-and-goldendoodle-vulnerabilities).

-For key size 128-bit and 256-bit encryption are common for the widely supported Advanced Encryption Standard (AES), and while 256-bit is more secure, 128-bit is still sufficient for most sites, though 256-bit would be preferred.
+For the widely used Advanced Encryption Standard (AES) key sizes of 128-bit and 256-bit encryption are common.
+128-bit is still sufficient for most sites, though 256-bit would be preferred.

 {{ figure_markup(
   image="security-distribution-of-cipher-suites.png",